KrishnaDistributedcomputing/AIPTest/AipFileDeleted.md

 5. ResultStatus: The result of the operation, either "Success" or "Failure".
 6. ObjectId: The unique identifier of the file that was deleted.

-You can use the Search-UnifiedAuditLog PowerShell cmdlet to search for AipFileDeleted events in the Unified Audit Log, and use the Select-Object cmdlet to specify which attributes you want to include in the results.

-Here is an example of a complex PowerShell script that can be used to extract information from the AipFileDeleted event type in the Office 365 Unified Audit Log:

 Before connecting to Unified Audit Log - we need to connect with Exchange Online using PowerShell, you can use the following steps:

 Open a PowerShell window and run the Install-Module -Name ExchangeOnlineManagement command to install the Exchange Online Management module.
 This module provides cmdlets that can be used to manage Exchange Online.